kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 # Nimbus Tech Stack (2019)

-Nimbus ([https://nimbusforwork.com](https://nimbusforwork.com)) is an interesting company in that we are operating in a very non-tech industry (cleaning).
+Nimbus ([https://nimbusforwork.com](https://nimbusforwork.com)) is an interesting company because we are operating in a very non-tech industry (cleaning).
 This has made it easy to be disruptive, however it also presents some unique difficulties for the products.
 Namely, cleaners are not very tech-savvy.
 Because of the lack of tech sophistication, we made a decision early on that we would be very deliberate before presenting changes and new features to our cleaners.

 Surprisingly, without the "next feature fallacy" mentality we have been able to push out more products with less people.
 The mentality has instead morphed into "slow is smooth, smooth is fast".
 Our current tech team consists of one full timer (me) and one intern (working two days per week) who is in his second year at university.

 ## Products

 We did a lot of prototyping at the start of Nimbus, mostly quick and dirty web products and also a surpisingly successful Telegram chatbot.
-Now we have arrived at three relatively stable products: two mobile apps and a web interface.
+Now we have arrived at three relatively stable products - two mobile apps and a web interface.

+Our mobile apps:

 ![Crew app on the left, Customer App in the center and right](/img/mobile.png)
 <small>Crew app on the left, Customer App in the center and right</small>

 #### Crew App

-An app for our crew to check in and out of their work shifts, see their payslips, apply for leave, and chat to all their colleagues, and tracking attendance bonuses.
+An app for our crew to check in & out of their shifts, see their payslips, apply for leave, and chat to all their colleagues, and track attendance bonuses.
 It's also for our "on the ground" managers to monitor the staff from anywhere and make quick changes whenever there are problems.

 #### Customer App
-An app that allows our customers to see when cleaners and temp staff are arriving and leaving, booking new services (ad-hoc cleaning, event support, pest control etc), chat to Nimbus staff and managers, and the ability to view and pay their invoices.
+An app that allows our customers to see when cleaners, temp staff, and contractors are arriving and leaving, book new services (ad-hoc cleaning, event support, pest control etc), chat to Nimbus staff and managers, and pay their invoices.

 #### HQ

-_"HQ"_ is a web admin interface that allows our main office to manage everything and quickly fix any operational problems (when it comes to people, there are always problems).
-This includes reassigning workers each day, seeing an overview of the schedule for the month, seeing who is late, and seeing who is checking in on time.
+_"HQ"_ is a web admin interface that allows our team to manage everything and quickly fix any operational problems (when it comes to people, there are always problems).
+This includes reassigning workers each day, seeing an overview of the schedule for the month, seeing who is late, and all the usual account set up.

 !["HQ", our internal admin interface](/img/web-hq.png)
 <small>"HQ", our internal admin interface</small>